httpstatuses/httpstatuses/README.md

 # [httpstatuscodes.io][5]

 [httpstatuscodes.io][5] is an easy to reference database of HTTP Status Codes with their definitions and helpful code references, each code is at `httpstatuscodes.io/code`.
 All standard codes are included, as are some non-standard codes that have significant presence in the wild.

 ## Development

-App currently builds and runs on Node v12.
+The application currently runs on ASP.NET 6 with Razor Pages.

-Run `npm install` to pull in dependencies and then `node build`, a preview will be available at [localhost:4887][6].
+Run `npm install` to pull in dependencies and then `node build` to create the style.css file.

+Run the application using `dotnet run --project src/Fluxera.HttpStatusCodes` The application is available [locally][6].

 ## Contributing

 All contributions are welcome!
 If you have an idea to improve the website please submit a pull request or [create an issue][1], or provide your thoughts on [open issues][1].

 Each status code lives in a Markdown file at [contents/codes](contents/codes), the easiest way to submit changes is via the GitHub editor.
-When contributing changes to the status codes please be mindful of the following:
+When contributing changes to the status codes please be mindful of the
+following:

 * Markdown links should be used as [references instead of inline][2]
 * If an RFC or external document is referenced, make the reference a link